Our Lady of Lourdes RC Primary School

 - Latest Overall effectiveness Good 1

-- Previous Ofsted grade: Outstanding on 12th March 2009
+- Previous Ofsted grade: Requires improvement on 3rd December 2013

 - Ofsted report: View the Ofsted report